LoyolaChicagoBooks/introcs-csharp/source/data/writeline-substitution.rst

 Output With ``+``
 -----------------

-An elaboration of a "Hello, World" program, could greet the user, after obtaining the user's name.
+An elaboration of a "Hello, World" program could greet the user, after obtaining the user's name.
 If the user enters the name Elliot, the program could print

     Hello, Elliot!

-This is a very simple
+This is a small
 input-process-output program (in fact with almost no "process").
-Think how would you code it.
+Think about how you would code it.

 You need to obtain a name, remember it and use it in your output.
 A solution is in the next section.